MajkoDev/random-quote-generator/README.md

 ### Random Quote Generator

-Build an app that fetches and displays a random quote from an API.
+Build an app that fetches and displays a random quote from an API. <br />
 Utilize the useEffect hook to fetch data when the component mounts.